The BEST Marinated Pork Loin

 - Goes with a wide variety of side dishes.

-- Pork loin (I often buy pork loin on sale and cut it into large roasts myself.
-The larger loins are cheaper per pound and dividing them up is a simple matter of making one cut.)
+- Pork loin – I often buy it on sale and cut it into large roasts myself.
+The larger cuts are cheaper per pound, and dividing them up is a simple matter.

-Add the pork loin and let it marinate in the refrigerator for about 4 hours turning several times.
+- Add the pork and let it marinate in the refrigerator for about 4 hours, turning several times.

 Sear the Pork Loin

-Remove the loin from the marinade and pat it semi-dry with paper towels.
+- Remove the pork from the marinade and pat it semi-dry with paper towels.
 Set the marinade mixture aside for later use.

 Roast the Pork Loin

-Place the seared loin on a rack in a shallow roasting pan.
+- Place the seared pork on a rack in a shallow roasting pan.
 Pour one cup of chicken broth into the bottom of the pan.

-👉 PRO TIP: Using an instant-read thermometer is the best way to get good results from roasting any cut of meat, I think.
+👉 PRO TIP: In my experience, using an instant-read thermometer is the best way to get good results from roasting any cut of meat.
 I can never gauge by touch like some cooks can, so I trust my thermometer to tell me when it’s ready!

-When the internal temperature gets to 145, remove the pan from the oven.
-Let it rest for 5 to 10 minutes before slicing.
+- When the internal temperature gets to 145, remove the pan from the oven.
+Let it rest for 10 to 15 minutes before slicing.

 Make the Sauce

-Pass the boiled marinade through a strainer into the skillet.
+- Strain the boiled marinade into the skillet.
 Add the remaining 1/2 cup of chicken broth.
 Cook, stirring to loosen any cooked bits from the bottom of the pan.
 Bring to a low boil.

 👉 PRO TIP: A marinade that has been in contact with raw meat should be brought to a strong boil with the boil maintained for 10 minutes before using in a finished sauce.
 Boiling destroys any bacteria that may have transferred from the meat.
 This is true whether you’ve marinated chicken, beef, or pork.
 It’s safe to use after boiling, but do not skip that step!